proycon/LaMachine/README.md

     * [Tesseract](https://github.com/tesseract-ocr/tesseract) - Open Source Optical Character Recognition (OCR)
     * [Tensorflow](https://tensorflow.org) - Open-source machine learning framework

-Note that some software may not be available on certain platforms/distributions (most notably Mac OS X).
+Note that some software may not be available on certain platforms/distributions (most notably macOS).

 For a verbose list of installed software and its metadata, run ``lamachine-list`` once you are inside your LaMachine installation.
 For more information regarding software metadata, check the corresponding section in the [the contributor